 Anderson has also orchestrated tours like Dirtybird BBQ, Full Flex Express, and Disclosure’s Wildlife.

 Under CAA’s management, groups such as One Direction have brought in over $500 million.
 Looking to make it big in the pop industry?
-Definitely get in touch with the booking agents at CAA.
+Get in touch with the booking agents at CAA.
 Their offices span worldwide, including London & Los Angeles.

 Now Co-Head of Music at Paradigm Talent Agency, Corrie Christopher Martin has booked the likes of Janet Jackson, Shawn Mendes and David Guetta.